scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 {: .interview-answer }
 And since then, I joined the PhD program at IIT Kanpur directly after B. Tech and completed PhD in 2010 and immediately after finishing the PhD, I joined IIT Hyderabad as a faculty in the department of chemical engineering.
 In fact, it was kind of a rare occasion when I received the faculty position offer from IIT Hyderabad without even formally submitting my PhD thesis.
 {: .interview-answer }
-{% include article-image.html image="/assets/images/articles/IIT-Kanpur.jpg" caption="Prof. Sharma did his PhD at Indian Institute of Technology (IIT) Kanpur directly after his B.Tech" width=500 %}
+{% include figure.html image="IIT-Kanpur.jpg" caption="Prof. Sharma did his PhD at Indian Institute of Technology (IIT) Kanpur directly after his B.Tech" width=500 suppressPrefix=true %}
 SS: Really ?

 CSS: Yeah, so, I mean, I got the faculty position offer in May 2010, while I submitted my PhD thesis in October 2010.
 And in December finally, I joined the institute and I defended my PhD after four months.
 So, I defended my PhD thesis after 2011, but I started guiding a PhD student from January 2011.
 So, that is how it was. (laughs !)